EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

           Distinguished Encoding Rules as defined in [X.690].

 LEGACY:   For the purposes of this document, a legacy algorithm is
-          any cryptographic algorithm currently is use which is not believe to be resistant to quantum cryptanalysis.
+          any cryptographic algorithm currently in use which is not believed to be resistant to quantum cryptanalysis.

 PKI:
           Public Key Infrastructure, as defined in [RFC5280].